annikaxlune/annikaxlune.github.io/_posts/2022-07-22-HS-Bucket-List.md

 - [ ] Go for a run
 - [ ] Be on track team
 - [ ] This Blog ! (make a post daily - weekly)
+- [ ] write a letter to my future self

+Want these 4 years to be fun, eventful & have no regrets - as well as a time to try new things + grow as a person.